GaryManv/SQL-Project/cleaning_data.md

 5.2) removing duplicate rows filtering by visitid (unique id number is 148642) 5.3) converting date intger to date format
 5.4) checking similar names with typos or case difference in columns
 	- channelgrouping:good
 	- socialEngagementType: good (only one type, whats the reason to keep it?)
+5.5) check if date and visitstarttime date are equal 5.6) check if visitor with null timeonsite buy something or visit some pages

 Queries:
 1)select sku, count(*)>1 as duplicate_sku from products group by sku having count(*)>1
 2.1) select CHAR_LENGTH(sku), count(CHAR_LENGTH(sku)) from products group by CHAR_LENGTH(sku)